Spathiphyllum wallisii (Peace Lily) Care Indoors, Propagation, Problems and Solutions

 Watering

-Water Peace Lily liberally during the growing season while allowing the top 2-3 in. of soil to dry out between waterings to maintain the soil moderately moist.
+Water your Spathiphyllum wallisii liberally in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Maintain the soil moderately moist and avoid overwatering to prevent yellowing and rotting.

-Decrease watering during the cold season to keep the soil slightly moist as growth is minimal at this time and so the plant will not require a lot of water.
-However, do not allow the soil to dry out completely.
+Decrease watering in fall and winter to keep the soil slightly moist as growth is minimal at this time and so the plant will not require a lot of water.
+However, do not allow the soil to dry out completely to avoid wilting and drooping leaves.

-To avoid getting soggy soil which can lead to root-rot disease and eventual death of the plant, ascertain that the pot has a drainage hole.
+To avoid getting soggy soil which can lead to root-rot and death of the plant, confirm that the pot has a drainage hole and the soil is well-draining.

 Light Requirements

-Peace Lily grows best in bright, indirect light (partial shade).
-Keep it away from direct sunshine to avoid scorching the leaves.
+No. Spathiphyllum wallisii flourishes in bright indirect light (partial shade).
+Keep it away from direct sunshine to avoid scorching of the leaves.

 Temperature and Humidity

-Peace Lily thrives in average warmth with a minimum of 160C.
+Spathiphyllum wallisii thrives in an average warmth of 18-260C.
 A room temperature that is comfortable for you is ideal for the plant.

-Keep the Spathe Flower away from cold and hot draughts to prevent sudden changes in temperature as they can cause reduced growth.
+Keep it away from cold and hot drafts to prevent sudden changes in temperature as they can cause reduced growth and dry shrivelled leaves.

-Average room humidity is adequate for Peace Lily.
+Average humidity of 50-55% is adequate for Peace Lily.
 However, if the air is too dry, the plant may develop brown leaf tips and edges.
+To upscale humidity, set the pot on a wet pebble tray or use a cool mist humidifier.
+Maintain good air circulation to prevent fungal diseases.

 Fertilizer

-Feed Spathiphyllum wallisii monthly during the growing season with a phosphorous-rich, water-soluble fertilizer to encourage flowering.
-Withhold feeding during the cold season as growth is minimal at this time.
+Feed your Spathiphyllum wallisii with a phosphorous-rich, water-soluble fertilizer monthly in spring and summer to encourage flowering.
+Withhold feeding in fall and winter as growth is minimal at this time.

-Peace Lily is sensitive to chemicals that may be accumulated in the soil therefore, regularly flush out excess chemical deposits from the soil by running a stream of water through the soil until water comes out through the drainage hole.
+Peace Lily is sensitive to salts buildup in the soil therefore, regularly flush out excess chemical deposits by running a stream of water through the soil until water comes out through the drainage hole.
 Let the stream of water run for a few minutes.

 Repotting

-Keep Peace Lily pot-bound to promote flowering and repot during the growing period only when it has outgrown its current pot.
+Keep your Spathiphyllum wallisii pot-bound to promote flowering; repot during the growing period only when it has outgrown its current pot.
+Use a pot that is only 1 size larger than the current one.

-Pruning Peace Lily is easy as it involves removal of dead leaves to keep the plant neat and also minimize pest and disease infestations.
+Pruning Spathiphyllum wallisii involves removal of dead leaves to keep the plant neat and also minimize pest and disease infestations.

 Once the blooms are spent, cut them off as close to the base as possible to maintain the plant neat and tidy.

-Peace Lily (Spathiphyllum wallisii) propagation can be done at the beginning of the growing season by division of mature plants.
+Spathiphyllum wallisii (Peace Lily) propagation is done at the beginning of the growing season by division of mature plants.

-Take the plant out of its pot and carefully divide the rhizome into several sections while ensuring that each division has at least 2 leaves and some roots.
+2. Remove the plant from its pot and carefully divide the rhizome into several sections while ensuring that each division has at least 2 leaves and some roots.

-Pot the sections into individual pots in moist free-draining soil that is rich in organic matter.
+3. Pot the sections into individual pots in moist, free-draining soil that is rich in organic matter.

-Allow the Spathiphyllum wallisii sections adequate time to be well established before moving it to its display position and beginning routine care.
+6. Allow the new plant adequate time to be well established before moving it to its display position and beginning routine care.

 Peace Lily, Spathiphyllum wallisii

-Peace Lily (Spathiphyllum wallisii) problems include yellow leaves, drooping leaves, leaf spots, lack of blooms, brown leaf tips and edges, pests and diseases among others.
+Spathiphyllum wallisii (Peace Lily) problems are yellow leaves, drooping leaves, plant dying, lack of blooms, brown leaf tips, pests, diseases among others.
 Keep reading for more on these problems and how to fix them.

 Lack of blooms